ms/buildtogether.tech/git-solo/index.md

     were saved.

 -   A short comment called a <span g="commit_message">commit message</span> that tells us what this change is all about.
-We will take a look in the next section at how to write a good commit message; for now, just remember that if you and your teammates have made a hundred changes to the project over the course of ten or twelve weeks, you're going to want something more informative than "Fixed stuff."
+We will take a look in <span x="git-team"/> at how to write a good commit message; for now, just remember that if you and your teammates have made a hundred changes to the project over the course of ten or twelve weeks, you're going to want something more informative than "Fixed stuff."

 All right: what are <span g="commit">commits</span> and where do they come from?
 A